Bud Carson: Los Angeles Rams, Kansas City Chiefs, Baltimore Colts and New York Jets

-Carson left the Steelers after six years, and became a defensive coordinator for the Los Angeles Rams, Baltimore Colts, Kansas City Chiefs, and New York Jets.
+Carson left the Steelers after six years, and went on to serve as a defensive coordinator for four different NFL teams in 10 of the next 11 seasons.

-After the 1977 season, Carson was hired as defensive coordinator for the Rams, and in 1979, helped guide them to Super Bowl XIV (losing against his former team, the Steelers).
-He was with the Rams as defensive coordinator from 1977 to 1981.
-He later served as defensive coordinator and defensive backs coach for the Chiefs (1983) and defensive coordinator for the Baltimore Colts (1982).
+After the 1977 season, Carson was hired as defensive coordinator for the Los Angeles Rams, and from 1978 to 1981, he helped the team to three playoff appearances, two NFC West titles, and an NFC Championship in 1979.
+That season, Carson and the Rams reached Super Bowl XIV (losing against his former team, the Steelers).
+Leaving the Rams for the Baltimore Colts, Carson lasted one season as Baltimore finished with an NFL-worst record of 0-8-1 in the strike-shortened 1982 NFL season.
+He then spent one season as defensive coordinator and defensive backs coach for the Kansas City Chiefs in 1983.
 Carson did not coach in the NFL in 1984, but served as an advisor at the University of Kansas.

-In 1985, he was hired to take over the New York Jets' defense from Joe Gardi, as defensive coordinator, holding that position from 1985 to 1988.
+In 1985, he was hired to take over the defense of the New York Jets, replacing Joe Gardi as defensive coordinator, a position that he held from 1985 to 1988.
 His first season saw the defense go from 21st to 8th, but his final season saw them stumble to 23rd.
 Carson "infused spirit" into the Jets defense, and was able to use average players and backups to step up when the Jets went through a series of injuries every season he was there.
 In 1986, Carson helped the Jets to a nine-game winning streak and 10–1 record at the time, with only three defensive players who had started every game, none of whom was a defensive lineman or part of the defensive backfield.